 KOZ (KEEP OUT ZONE) / ECLIPSE

 GOES satellites encounter two periods during the year in which they are in Earth's shadow.
-Known as the Eclipse (ECL) season, these periods require the spacecraft to be totally dependent on onboard batteries for a maximum of 72 minutes daily.
-Eclipse's occur from approximately late February to mid April and from late August to mid October.
+Known as the Eclipse (ECL) season, these periods require the spacecraft to be completely dependent upon batteries for a maximum of 72 minutes daily.
+Eclipses occur approximately from late February to mid-April, and from late August to mid-October.

 GOES-13/14/15 - There is a significant risk of light from the sun directly entering the scanners and causing degraded products as the spacecraft enters and leaves the Earth's shadow, requiring a special algorithm to be applied to the Imager products.
-In some cases shifting or cancelling the frame is necessary.
+In some instances shifting or cancelling the frame is necessary.
 This is known as the "Stray Light Zone (SLZ)."
-The seasonal charts describe the GOES-East and GOES-West Imager and Sounder scan frames that are canceled or shifted, due to SLZ.
+The seasonal charts describe the GOES-East and GOES-West Imager and Sounder scan frames that are canceled or shifted due to SLZ.